 Install Android Studio

-Once you go through all these settings, Android Studio will begin installing.
+Once you do this and select an install directory, Android Studio will begin installing.
 It’s a big program so may take a while.

 Once Android Studio is installed, open it.
 It will ask whether you want to import your existing Android Studio settings.

 After that, click Next to follow the wizard, then “Custom” to install custom components.
 If you want to use Java with your Android Studio projects, go to your Java directory when prompted.

 Select your theme, then pick any extra components you want to install.
 We recommend checking the “Performance” box to improve Android emulation based on your processor, and you can again pick Android Virtual Device if you think you’ll be using it.

 Keep clicking Next, then Finish when you’re done.

 Once Android Studio is fully installed, open it and you’re away.
 Click “Create New Project,” and feast your eyes on the great selection of templates.